cophilot/owngitextension/README.md

 ## Installation

-Clone this repository (recommended under `~/.vscode/extensions`)
+* Clone this repository (recommended under `~/.vscode/extensions`):

 ````shell
 git clone https://github.com/phil1436/owngitextension C:\Users\<your-user>\.vscode\extensions\owngitextension
 ````

+or download the [latest realease](https://github.com/phil1436/owngitextension/releases/latest) and extract the file into `~/.vscode/extensions`.

-Then run the command `Developer: Install Extension from Location...` and choose the cloned repository.
+* If the extension did not got installed, run the command `Developer: Install Extension from Location...` and choose the extension folder.

 ---